News

 Help Shape the Future of Germantown!

 It’s time to cast your vote for the elected Neighborhood Advisory Subcommittee (NAS)This subcommittee plays a vital role in guiding resident-centered decision-making for housing, resources, and community development activities funded by the Department of Housing and Community Development (DHCD).
+You can vote now virtually, until Friday June 26th, by visiting this site.
+You may vote for up to 10 nominated candidates.

 Why Your Vote Matters